 At the end of the course you will be asked to submit a mini-research project (to be done in small groups) applying network science to a social-science topic of your choice.
 We will guide you toward the definition of your topic throughout the course, and the exercises are also designed to feed into your final project – in the sense that you will be able to gradually build on their outcomes.
-The project counts 40% and will be presented as a poster in a dedicated session after the end of the course.
+The project counts 40% and will be submitted after the end of the course.
 The final project is marked according to five criteria, with max 8% marks for each of them: 1/Originality of the topic, 2/Suitability of the interpretation, 3/Quality of analysis, 4/Methods, and 5/Presentation.

 All submissions can be in English or French.

-– S1: Introduction to the course; relationships and social structures; data formatting and storage; basic metrics and visualizations
+General introduction to social network science; basic concepts to describe relationships and social structures; data formatting and storage; basic metrics and visualizations.

-This module first introduces the statistical approach to large network analysis.
-Using the notion of statistical ensables it consequently covers several network models: random graphs, small world networks, Barabasi-Albert graphs, generation of networks with attributes (such as homophily and geographical distance).
+Topics in the statistical approach to large network analysis: Barabasi-Albert graphs, generation of networks with attributes (such as homophily and geographical distance).